Chemistry Summer School - Closed

 - The cost of the summer school is £295, which includes full board and participation in all sessions.

-- There are 40 places available and applications are welcomed from students currently registered in either state or private schools.
+- There are usually 40 places available and applications are welcomed from students currently registered in either state or private schools.

 - There are 20 fully funded places available to eligible students.
 Please see below for criteria